 This is one of the true beauties of the PPA.
 You get to roll-up any improvements (found from marketing/selling/customer feedback INTO THE NPA prior to it being reviewed by the USPTO patent examiners.

 This benefit cannot be understated.
-The ability to be more specific and add features which could help the invention gain more value through dependent claims is huge.
+The ability to be more specific and add features which could help the invention gain more value through dependent claims is huge – especially in the context of learning how to write a patent application.

 Step 3: File the Nonprovisional Patent Application (NPA)